 Caroline Creutzburg (Berlin/Frankfurt), Christians//Schwenk (Berlin), die apokalyptischen tänzer*innen (Stuttgart), Follow Us (Zurich), hannsjana (Berlin), Mobile Albania (Bremen), Rotterdam Presenta (Düsseldorf), and Sööt/Zeyringer (Vienna).

-Freischwimmen is made possible within the framework of the program »Verbindungen fördern« of the German Association of Independent Performing Arts, which is funded by the Federal Government Commissioner for Culture and the Media.
+Freischwimmen is being funded by the Federal Government Comissioner for Culture and the Media as part of the German Association of Independent Performing Arts’ programme »Verbindungen fördern«.
 Furthermore Freischwimmen is supported by Pro Helvetia, Swiss Arts Council.